 Methodology Note

-This guide was checked against Anthropic documentation for Claude Code behavior and permissions, Cursor pricing and security documentation, and current practitioner discussions from Hacker News and Cursor community threads.
+This guide was checked against Anthropic documentation for Claude Code behavior, permissions, hooks, and pricing boundaries, plus Cursor product and pricing documentation and current practitioner discussions from Reddit and Hacker News.
 Official docs support product, pricing, and control-model claims.
-Community threads were used only as qualitative workflow signal for adoption friction, CLI parity caveats, and buyer objections.
+Community threads were used only as qualitative workflow signal for adoption friction, review ergonomics, and buyer objections.

 Which One to Pick